I. Terms and conditions for entry*

 7. The judges may divide the prizes and they may also give commendations to films not awarded a prize.
 However, judges are urged not to divide prizes unless they really cannot agree on an outright winner.
 Nor should they award more than two commendations in relation to any one prize.

 8. No film may be awarded more than one prize.
-The only exception here is the Audience Prize, which may be awarded to a film that has also won one of the prizes adjudicated by the panel of judges.
+The only exception here is the Audience Award, which may be awarded to a film that has also won one of the prizes adjudicated by the panel of judges.

-9. The RAI does not commit itself to award prizes if in the opinion of the judges the quality of the films submitted is not sufficiently high.
+9. The RAI does not commit itself to award prizes if, in the opinion of the judges, the quality of the films submitted is not sufficiently high.

 10. One filmmaker associated with each production shortlisted for competitive screening will be offered a free pass to the entire Festival.
-Although the organizers welcome and encourage the attendance of filmmakers at the Festival, we regret that it is not possible to reimburse accommodation, subsistence or travel expenses.
+Although the organisers welcome and encourage the attendance of filmmakers at the Festival, we regret that it is not possible to reimburse accommodation, subsistence or travel expenses.